 - 1. Make an initial record of the information related to the concern. - 2.
-Report it to the DSL immediately.
-This could be by logging the incident on Well-Being Manager on iSAMS.

-- 3. The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved. - Any injuries - Explanations given by the child / adult - Rationale for decision-making and action taken - Any actual words or phrases used by the child - 5.
+Report it to the DSL immediately. - The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved. - Any injuries - Explanations given by the child / adult - Rationale for decision making and action taken - Any actual words or phrases used by the child - 5.
 The records must be signed and dated by the author or / equivalent on electronic based records - 6.
-In the absence of the DSL or their Deputy, staff must be prepared to refer directly to C-SPA (and the Police if appropriate) if there is the potential for immediate significant harm.
+In the absence of the DSL or their Deputy, staff must be prepared to refer directly to C-SPA (and the Police if appropriate) if there is the potential for immediate significant harm